 - (iii) Unless stated otherwise in the applicable Test Invitation: (A) information about Subprocessors (as defined in the DPA) engaged in relation to Pre-GA Offerings, including their functions and locations, will be made available in writing by Google upon request from Customer; and (B) Google will inform Customer of the engagement during the Pre-GA Term of any New Third Party Subprocessor in relation to Pre-GA Offerings (including the name and location of the Subprocessor and its activities) by sending an email to the Notification Email Address before the Subprocessor starts processing any Customer Test Data.
 Customer may, as its sole and exclusive remedy if Customer objects to the Subprocessor, cease using the applicable Pre-GA Offering.

-- (e) No Data Location or Access Transparency.
-Customer Test Data processed under this Section 2 will not be subject to any data location or access transparency requirements (which can be found at https://cloud.google.com/access-transparency/.
+- (d) No Data Location or Access Transparency.
+Customer Test Data processed under this Section 3 will not be subject to any data location or access transparency requirements (which can be found at https://cloud.google.com/access-transparency/.

-- (g) Education Institutions.
-If Customer is an education institution, Customer is solely responsible for compliance with all laws and regulations that apply to Customer’s use of the Pre-GA Offerings, Hardware and/or Third Party Offerings, including laws such as the U.S. Family Educational Rights and Privacy Act (FERPA), Children’s Internet Protection Act (CIPA), and the Children’s Online Privacy Protection Act of 1998 (COPPA), and any other applicable law that applies to the processing of students’ data, including, but not limited to, obtaining parental consent concerning collection of students' personal information used in connection with the provisioning and use of the Pre-GA Offerings, Hardware and/or Third Party Offerings by Customer.
+- (f) Education Institutions.
+If Customer is an education institution, Customer is solely responsible for compliance with all laws and regulations that apply to Customer’s use of the Pre-GA Offerings, Hardware and/or Third Party Offerings, including laws such as the U.S. Family Educational Rights and Privacy Act (FERPA), Children’s Internet Protection Act (CIPA), and the Children’s Online Privacy Protection Act of 1998 (COPPA), Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC, the EU GDPR as amended and incorporated into UK law under the UK European Union (Withdrawal) Act 2018, if in force and the Federal Data Protection Act of 19 June 1992 (Switzerland) (as applicable) and any other applicable law that applies to the processing of students’ data, including, but not limited to, obtaining parental consent concerning collection of students' personal information used in connection with the provisioning and use of the Pre-GA Offerings, Hardware and/or Third Party Offerings by Customer.

 - Other Terms.
 PRE-GA OFFERINGS ARE PROVIDED “AS IS” WITHOUT ANY EXPRESS OR IMPLIED WARRANTIES OR REPRESENTATIONS OF ANY KIND.
 Pre-GA Offerings (a) may be changed, suspended or discontinued at any time without prior notice to Customer and (b) are not covered by Google indemnity.
 Pre-GA Offerings may not be covered by TSS and Customer may not use Pre-GA Offerings to process protected health information as defined in HIPAA.
 With respect to Pre-GA Offerings, to the maximum extent permitted by applicable law, Google will not be liable for any amounts in excess of the lesser of (A) the limitation on the amount of liability stated in the Agreement or (B) $25,000.
 Nothing in the preceding sentence will affect the remaining terms of the Agreement relating to liability (including any specific exclusions from any limitation of liability).
 Google may terminate Customer's use of a Pre-GA Offering at any time with written notice to Customer.